 - 8 chest-to-bar pull-ups

-Personal Trainer Liam Scott, 26, from Crossfit Southeast Witham, has been training 6 times a week, rotating strength, skill and endurance as well as completing WODs (Workout of the Days) and previous open workouts in preparation for this years challenge.
+Personal trainer Liam Scott, 26, from Crossfit Southeast Witham, has been training 6 times a week, rotating strength, skill and endurance as well as completing WODs and previous open workouts in preparation for this year's challenge.
 Liam gave himself a trial run competing in The Icon Online Championship last month, where he took 34th place.
-Prior to the games, he told us, “I’m excited for the open to get started and see what crazy stuff is in store for us over the next 5 weeks, preparations been going well!”
-We’re excited too Liam, so let's see how he got on with 16.1.
+Prior to the games, he told us, “I’m excited for the open to get started and see what crazy stuff is in store for us over the next 5 weeks, preparations have been going well!”

 “The moment I saw 16.1, I knew it would be a great test.
 Overhead walking lunges are a rather difficult exercise and with 42.5kg overhead, let’s just say it’s not going to get any easier.
 I watched Emily Abbott do the workout live via the Crossfit website which got me more excited” he said.